Best Italian Wedding Soup Recipe

 Stovetop Instructions

-- In a bowl mix together all ingredients for meatballs until combined.
+- In a bowl mix together all of the ingredients for the meatballs until combined.

-- Bake meatballs for 10 minutes, until golden brown.
+- Bake the meatballs for 10 minutes or until golden brown.

-- While meatballs are cooking, in a large pot, heat olive oil.
-Add onions, celery, garlic + carrots.
-Sauté for 5 minutes until onions start to soften.
+- While the meatballs are cooking, start the soup.
+In a large pot, heat the olive oil over medium heat.
+Add the carrots, celery, onions and garlic.
+Sauté for 5 minutes or until the onions start to soften.

-- Add cooked meatballs, remaining spices, and chicken stock to the pot.
-Do NOT add the chopped spinach + or pasta to the pot!
-Bring to a boil then reduce to a simmer for 30 minutes.
+- Add the chicken broth, cooked meatballs and dried spices to the pot.
+Do NOT add the chopped spinach or pasta to the pot!
+Bring the soup to a boil then reduce to a simmer for 30 minutes.

 - 10 minutes before serving, cook pasta per directions on the package in a separate pot.